Culture seems to be one of those words that means everything and nothing at the same time.

 Building It: The Four Things That Actually Matter

-Your values shouldn't live only in the employee handbook.
+So what does intentional culture actually look like?
+It starts with a mission people can feel, not just recite.
 When staff understand why the work matters — really understand it — they stop "doing a job" and start caring about outcomes.
-That shift changes everything.
+That shift is the foundation.

 Keeping It: The Part Most Directors Miss